Deborah Fisher Wharton: Marriage

 As a young woman Fisher was pious and interested in the cause of equal education and treatment of women.
 She married William Wharton in 1817 and together they pursued their interest in Quaker spirituality and simplicity, becoming part of the Hicksite Quaker movement.
 The Hicksite Friends favored simplicity and directness in their daily lives, contrasting with the more "worldly" urban (Orthodox) Quakers.
 In this respect the Fishers and Whartons stood out because they were wealthy and urban, but were nostalgic about living the farming life.

 Deborah's father Samuel bought a house at 336 Spruce Street in downtown Philadelphia as a wedding gift.
 Deborah raised her family in the house and lived there the rest of her life.

 Religious and social causes

 Deborah and William and were involved in Quaker Meeting affairs including many committees.
 Deborah was recognized by their Meeting at Ninth and Spruce Streets as a minister.
 She was involved in many causes, including helping the Indians of upper New York state, the anti-slavery movement, and education of children.
-She defended Indians' rights in Washington DC, and visited their reservations.
-Deborah and William successfully petitioned the city of Philadelphia to provide free education for blacks.
-William became one of the first directors of the Public Schools of Philadelphia and served in that capacity for twenty years.